Luminarys/Sto/README.md

 A simple file uploader and sharer, based off of Pomf.se.
 Sto's backend is written in Go, and is designed to be both performant and portable.

 ## Requirements
-Sto requires Go, and the packages `github.com/hoisie/web` and `github.com/mattn/go-sqlite3`, as well as a valid SQLite3 installation which was compiled with enabled concurrency options.
+Sto requires Go, git, and the packages `github.com/hoisie/web` and `github.com/mattn/go-sqlite3`, as well as a valid SQLite3 installation which was compiled with enabled concurrency options.
+Both of the Go dependencies will be automatically installed by the Makefile, but they can be manually gotten if necessary.

-## Setup and Running
+## Setup and Installation
-Run `make` or build the go files yourself.
-The Sto executable can be run with the option `-p` which will allow you to choose your own port.
-If this option is not used, Sto will default to the port 8080
+Run `make` to build the files into an executable.
+All dependencies will be automatically installed and the `GOPATH` variable automatically set to `~/Gopath` if it doesn't exist.
+Please ensure that git is present on the system.
 To configure Nginx, the following location block should be utilized:
 ```
 location / {